-The master’s level coursework of the direct entry accelerated Master of Science in Nursing program focuses on the competencies and role development you need to become a clinical nurse leader (CNL).
+The master’s level coursework of SLU's direct-entry accelerated Master of Science in Nursing program focuses on the competencies and role development you need to become a clinical nurse leader (CNL).
 Clinical nurse leaders coordinate the care of a distinct group of patients and actively provide direct patient care in complex situations.
 They focus on outcomes measurement, risk assessment, quality improvement, interprofessional communication and application of evidence-based practice.

 This is not an advanced practice role.
 Graduates of this accelerated master’s program will not be prepared for certification as a nurse practitioner but may pursue a post-master's certificate in that area.

 A.M.S.N. graduates are eligible to take the NCLEX-RN, an exam that measures the competencies needed to perform as an effective entry-level nurse.
-Upon RN licensure, graduates will be eligible to sit for the clinical nurse leader exam offered by American Association of Colleges of Nursing Commission on Nurse Certification.
+Upon RN licensure, graduates will be eligible to sit for the clinical nurse leader exam offered by the American Association of Colleges of Nursing Commission on Nurse Certification.

-- Non-nursing baccalaureate or higher degree at a regionally accredited U.S. college or university, or an internationally equivalent degree.
+- Previous completion of a prior baccalaureate or higher degree at a regionally-accredited U.S. college or university, or an internationally equivalent degree.
 WES, ECE or equivalently translated transcripts are required for international courses.

 - Completion of the following prerequisite coursework, preferably within the last five years:

 - Microbiology (3 credits)